gunnihinn/evil-feed-reader/README.md

-# Evil RSS reader
+# Evil feed reader

-I'm frustrated with the RSS readers available, and decided to write my own that does what I want, silly name and all.
+I'm frustrated with the RSS and atom readers available, and decided to write my own that does what I want, silly name and all.

 Note that what I personally want may not at all be what you want.